 Is there an alternative to Managed Care?

 Then, I recommend that you follow a model first suggested by the psychologist Nick Cummings, Ph.D. many years ago when he foresaw the managed care problem even before most people knew what managed care was.
 He suggested the concept of “interrupted therapy throughout the life-cycle.”
-This means that you and your psychologist work to resolve your problem as effectively as possible, and then you return for a few visits every once in a while as you need them.
+This means that you and your psychologist work to resolve your problem as effectively as possible, and then you continue on a less frequent basis (e.g., once a month) or schedule intermittent visits as you need them.
 Physicians work on this model.
 So do dentists.
 So do auto mechanics.
 Why not psychologists?

 What about Insurance?

-Some insurance companies allow you to see any psychologist of your choice if you have legitimate, serious problems.
-They are likely to pay only a portion (generally 50%) of the psychologist’s regular fee, however, so you will probably have to make up the difference out of your own pocket.
-They also tend to have a yearly deductable, so the first one or two sessions will most likely come entirely out of your own pocket.
-Finally, they tend to have yearly limits to the number of sessions for which they will pay.
+Some insurance companies allow you to see any psychologist of your choice if you are willing to have a major psychiatric diagnosis be given to you.
+Insurance companies are likely to pay only a portion (generally 50% or less) of the psychologist’s regular fee, however, so you will probably have to make up the difference out of your own pocket.
+They also tend to have a yearly deductible; thus the first one or two sessions will most likely come entirely out of your own pocket.
+Finally, insurance companies tend to have a limit to the number of sessions (often 25 sessions) per year for which they will pay.

 Whether you use insurance or a managed care company, remember one thing: